MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 $ cd layouts
 $ touch main.handlebars
 $ .. # to go back up a level
-$ .. # to go back up one more level to the root folder of your project
+$ .. # to go back up one more level to the root folder of your review
 ```

 Now extend your _root route_ to render `home.handlebars`.